 How has your field of marketing changed since you first got started?

-One of my first projects at the agency was to photocopy “tear pages” or actual print yellow pages advertisements that I would then evaluate for
+One of my first projects at the agency was to photocopy “tear pages” or actual print yellow pages advertisements that I would then evaluate for competitive presence and positioning for some of our clients.

 What’s one big mistake you see people make in your area of marketing?